anseki/leader-line/README.md

 *Type:* Array
 *Default:* Calculated suitable position

-By default, a `captionLabel` attachment that is attached as `startLabel` is positioned at near the socket (i.e. connecting point) that is decided by [`startSocket`](#startsocket-endsocket) option of the leader line.
-In like manner, attached one as `endLabel` is positioned at near the socket that is decided by `endSocket` option.
+By default, a `captionLabel` attachment that is attached as `startLabel` is positioned near the socket (i.e. connecting point) that is decided by [`startSocket`](#startsocket-endsocket) option of the leader line.
+In like manner, attached one as `endLabel` is positioned near the socket that is decided by `endSocket` option.
 Those are calculated with the size of the leader line, the font size of the label, etc.
 If an Array that is `[x, y]` in pixels is specified for `offset` option, the attachment is positioned at the specified coordinates relative to the decided socket.

 #### `lineOffset`